Publish with Us

 Volume 1

-Lossy compression has become essential an important technique to reduce data size in many domains.
+Lossy compression has become an essential technique to reduce data size in many domains.
 This type of compression is especially valuable for large-scale scientific data, whose size ranges up to several petabytes.
 Although Autoencoder-based models have been successfully leveraged to compress images and videos, such neural networks have not widely gained attention in the scientific data domain.
-Our work presents a neural network that not only significantly compresses large-scale..
+Our work presents a neural network that not only significantly compresses large-scale scientific..

 Review Article